 Statement of Purpose

-All post-baccalaureate students except those applying for an Extended Education program are required to submit a Statement of Purpose with their application that addresses the following items:
+All post-baccalaureate students except those applying for an Outreach and Continuing Education loacation program are required to submit a Statement of Purpose with their application that addresses the following items:

 - Why are you pursuing further studies?
 What are your long-term academic and professional goals?
 Describe your related experience or preparation – either academic or experiential.
 Be as specific as possible.